Prashamshini/fake_news_detection/README.md

-# fake_news_detection
+# Natural Language Processing: Twitter Fake News Detection

-Natural Language Processing: Twitter Fake News Detection
+This project is the building, analysing and improving a natural language processor that classifies news statements (tweets) as either ‘FAKE’ or ‘REAL’.